 "Mouthwashes, when added to a good home care regimen of brushing and flossing, can target a condition that you are facing," Wolff says.
 "You don't swish for 2 minutes with a whitening mouthwash and suddenly have white teeth.
 But if you brush well and keep the plaque off of them and use that mouthwash as part of the package, you do get whiter teeth."

 A mouth rinse won't cure serious problems, though.
 If you have regular bleeding of your gums or consistently bad breath, for example, see your dentist.
-He might prescribe a mouthwash that's stronger than the kind you buy over the counter.
+They might prescribe a mouthwash that's stronger than the kind you buy over the counter.

 Read the labels carefully on over-the-counter types.
 Ingredients -- and the benefits they provide -- vary by brand.

 They usually include one or more of these:

 Fluoride.
 It helps reduce tooth decay and prevent cavities.

 Antimicrobials.
 They kill the bacteria that cause bad breath, plaque, and gingivitis, an inflammation of the gums at the early stages of gum disease.

 Astringent salt.
 It's a type of deodorizer that can temporarily cover up bad breath.

 Odor neutralizers.
 They can attack the cause of bad breath.